ahoymrag/ahoymrag.github.io/seaM/screenplay/main.md

 The _PASTOR_ stands at the pulpit, addressing the congregation.
 The church is filled with attentive listeners, including _DALLAS_ (40s) and _MAC_ (10), sitting quietly in a pew.

 **PASTOR**
+According to the book of Isiah - David - today we are going to look at a new passage from the new testament - and ask why we call it the new testament.
+Is the old testament that much older?
+Have people changed that much?
 During ancient times, Israelites would make sacrifices of all kinds--grain, animals, even blood.
 But today, we know that blood sacrifice is no longer required.

 The sermon concludes.
 The congregation begins to stir as they prepare to leave.